phw/picard-docs/source/usage/submit_acoustid.rst

    .. note::

-      The "Generate AcoustID fingerprints" action button can be added to the button bar by changing the settings in the User Interface options.
+      The :guilabel:`Generate AcoustID fingerprints` action button can be added to the button bar by changing the settings in the User Interface options.

    The AcoustID icon for the tracks will show up in red (i.e.: unsubmitted status) and the "Submit" button will